Disposal of unwanted medicines

 Guidance and Resources

-PSNC has worked with the Department of Health, the Environment Agency and others, to prepare guidance for pharmacies, which is set out in Health Technical Memorandum 07-01: Safe management of healthcare waste.
+PSNC has worked with the Department of Health and Social Care (DHSC), the Environment Agency and others, to prepare guidance for pharmacies, which is set out in Health Technical Memorandum 07-01: Safe management of healthcare waste.
 Within the document is a sector guide for community pharmacy (page 127).

 PSNC recommends that pharmacy staff should question people returning medicines to ensure there are no items in the returns which the pharmacy cannot safely dispose of, for example, chemicals or products that may be incompatible with others in the waste bin.
 In order to facilitate this discussion with the person returning the medicines, pharmacies may wish to use the following prompt card: